Exploiting SQL injections without knowing the column names of the tables for faster data exfiltration

 SQL Injection Detection Optimization

-In Black Hat 2013, Roberto Salgado (@LightOS) came up with the idea of optimizing the detection phase for SQL injection vulnerabilities.
+For Black Hat 2013, Roberto Salgado (@LightOS) came up with the idea of optimizing the detection phase of SQL injection vulnerabilities.

-Usually, to test if a parameter is vulnerable to SQL injection, a maximum of six requests must be performed to find out the context of the injection.
-It might be between single quotes (‘), double quotes (“) or with no delimiters at all:
+Usually, to test if a parameter is vulnerable to SQL injection, the following requests must be performed to find out the context of the injection.
+It might be between single quotes ('), double quotes (") or with no delimiters at all:

 TRUE RESPONSES